 2. The younger the child, the more careful you want to be about buying chemical free toys, as the toys are more likely to end up in a child’s mouth.

 3. Check out HealthyStuff.org!
 “HealthyStuff.org is based on research conducted by environmental health organizations and other researchers around the country.
 The Ecology Center created HealthyStuff.org and leads its research and development.
 The Ecology Center is a Michigan-based nonprofit environmental organization that works at the local, state, and national levels for clean production, healthy communities, environmental justice, and a sustainable future” (HealthyStuff.org).
 For the past few years, HealthyStuff.org researched toys in order to help make parents aware of what’s in the toys their children are playing with.
-A list with the toys tested and their findings can be found on their website: 2010 Toy Safety List.
+A list with the toys tested and their findings can be found on their website, along with other reports of tests done on toys..
 I checked last year’s list and was not pleased to see that some of the toys and ‘green’ bags my children own contain chemicals, including lead (they went directly into the trash!).
 I think that it is important to look at their 2110 link because many of these toys and items are still on the market.
 I am hoping that they will soon reveal findings for toys tested in 2011 as well.
 In addition, U.S. PIRG also tests toys every year and just came out with their 2011 list of hazardous toys.
 Please look at this list as well: Trouble in Toyland.

 4. Do not buy inexpensive metal jewelry for a child.
 A significant amount of this jewelry contains cadmium, which is toxic if a child puts it into his/her mouth.
 “The amount of exposure depends on how much cadmium is in the piece of jewelry, and how often and for how long a child bites, sucks, or mouths it”(NYS Health Department).
 Lead can also be found in this type of jewelry.
-For a list of some toys containing cadmium, see this link: Healthystuff.org
+For more information on cadmium in toys, see the Environmental Working Group.

 6. To some extent, as with anything else, you get what you pay for.
 If you are buying dollar store toys, the chances are great that they aren’t safe.
 Why?
 These toys are being made with the cheapest materials possible and are almost always made in China.